benjalm21/USE-OF-RIOT-API/README.md

 # USE-OF-RIOT-API
-This repository has the goal to do thing with the RIOT API for league of legends.
+This repository has the goal to do things with the RIOT API for league of legends.